 -Using a fork, press down, smashing the butter cubes until you have a crumbly consistency.
 If the butter is frozen, take care, as it will take a little more force but it’s well worth it.

 -Using a dough scraper, press down and cut the cubes until you have your desired consistency.
 Be careful not to smash the butter with the flat side of the scraper you want clumps, not mush.

--Using a food processor, fastest option but make sure to not over mix.
-Also there is a fair amount of cleanup with this route.
+-Using a food processor, is the fastest option but make sure to not over-mix.
+Also, there is a fair amount of cleanup with this route.

 -Using a cheese grater, simple enough, just grate the butter as you would cheese.
 Frozen butter is a must for this route and I think you can figure out why.